scale-it/algo-builder/docs/testing-teal.md

       assert.equal(bobAcc.balance(), initialBobHolding + 100);
     });
     ```
-    In test, we are first checking the initial balance which we set during initialization.
-Then we are executing transaction by passing `txnParams`.
-After execution, we are verifying the account balances if the funds are withdrawn from `john` account.
+    In the test, we start with validating the initial balances.
+After executing the transactions, we are verifying the account balances to check if funds are withdrawn from `john` account.

   - Executing transaction with logic rejecting teal file results in failure.
     ```